TheWidlarzGroup/react-native-video-player/README.md

 A React Native video player with a few controls.
 This player uses react-native-video for the video playback.

-**Looking for maintainers!
-This project is currently no longer maintained.
-Please respond to issue #157 to become the new maintainer.**

 ![demo gif](https://raw.githubusercontent.com/cornedor/react-native-video-player/master/demo.gif "Demo GIF")